llandsmeer/unix_ai_utils/README.md

 # unix.ai

-This repository containing command line programs that bring the 'power' of LLMs to the shell.
+This is an experiment to bring the 'power' of LLMs to the shell, keeping in mind unix philosophy:

 >  - Write programs that do one thing and do it well.
 >  - Write programs to work together.